Wimbledon 2022: Elena Rybakina tunes out all the noise to clinch first Grand Slam title

 In a testament to how far she had improved throughout the match, Rybakina did not buckle under the pressure and served her way out of trouble.
 Jabeur provided no further resistance and Rybakina romped to her first Grand Slam title.

-Rybakina’s stoic expressions and her lack of emoting on court has long been the subject of memes.
+Rybakina’s stoic expressions and her lack of emoting on court has been the subject of memes.
 In a match which saw Jabeur crack under the first sign of opposition, Rybakina’s ability to stay composed and being tuned out of her surroundings proved key in her comeback win.

-After Jabeur hit a backhand long to win Rybakina the title, there were no tears, or sinking to her knees or shrieking out in pure joy from the Kazakh.
+After Jabeur hit a backhand long to win Rybakina the title, there were no tears, or sinking to her knees or shrieking out in pure joy.
 Just a routine fist pump and a little smile.
 The youngest Wimbledon winner in a decade even had to be reminded that she could just make her way through the stands to soak in the win with her team in the players’ box.

 Watch, Wimbledon 2022: Elena Rybakina on winning first Major - ‘Did not expect to be in 2nd week’